Billingegroup/cookiecutter/news/frequently-asked-questions.rst

 **Added:**

-* FAQ section to the documentation on how to customize the template and design decisions for the current setup
+* Add FAQ section to the documentation on how to customize the template and design decisions for the current setup.

 **Changed:**